Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 This Charter, in accordance with Article 102 of the Charter of the United Nations, is subject to registration with the Secretariat of the United Nations.

-Done in the city of St. Petersburg on June 7, 2002 in one copy in the Russian and Chinese languages, both texts being equally authentic.
+Done in the city of St. Petersburg on June 7, 2002 in one copy in Russian and Chinese, and both texts have equal authority.

-An original copy of this Charter shall be deposited with the depositary, who shall send certified copies to all signatory states.
+An original copy of this Charter shall be deposited with the depositary, which shall forward certified copies to all signatory States.

 For the Republic